MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 In this study, we have found that it is hard to distinguish glitch-induced increases in error rates from random variations in performance.
 A glitch increases the error rate (reduces the sector lifetime) of the server for a while, but this need not impact the overall performance of a collection of documents in which that server is a participating member.
 A good client strategy should maintain sufficient redundancy and auditing discipline to protect the collection over a wide range of adverse conditions.
 A glitch in one server might require a higher degree of repair of that server during the next auditing cycle, but that should not impact the health of the overall collection.

-### Do Believe the Experience of Others
+### Do Believe the Experience of Yourself and Others

-- attend the experience of other similar users
+- Attend your own experiences and those of other similar users

 - Trust Your Experience

-# Storage Vendors May be Ephemeral
+# Commandment V: Storage Vendors May be Ephemeral

-TBS

-- plan for failures and mergers
-- plan ahead for replacements
+The computing facilities from whom we buy storage services are just corporations, and therefore not immortal.
+They may die for a number of reasons:

+- Corporate financial failure;
+- Change of goals, changes in product lines and services offered;
+- Mergers with other corporations or spinoffs of divisions;
+- Changes in pricing policies;
+- Etc.

+To protect a digital collection, we must plan for failures and mergers, and plan ahead for replacements.
+This commandment warns us to be aware of the possibilities of, and the impacts of, changes in the corporate landscape; and to be prepared to protect ourselves against such changes.

 ### Exceptional but Realistic Conditions: Major Shocks

-TBS

 We use the term "shock" to refer to incidents that can weaken or kill a whole server, or even multiple servers.

-- A *shock* is a more serious condition affecting storage servers.
+- A ***shock*** is a more serious condition affecting storage servers.
 This is a temporary, short-lived, or possibly permanent, increase in the likelihood of death of a server.
 All servers are considered to have finite lives (of random length), though the lives may be very long.
 A shock reduces that lifetime.
-- A shock may kill a server immediately, or it may simply increase the likelihood of failure of that server.
+- A shock may kill a server immediately (by reducing its lifetime to zero), or it may simply increase the likelihood of failure of that server.
 - What types of shocks might occur?
 Some shocks are exogenous: natural disasters, such as fire, flood, earthquake, volcano, meteor, etc.; economic downturns in consumer and financial markets; regional wars; government interference.
 Others may be endogenous: administrative errors such as billing and credit arrangements; and so forth.
 - Shocks arrive at random intervals in a Poisson process, and may be immediately fatal to a set of servers or may simply reduce their life expectancies for a period.
 - The death of a server as a result of a shock is modeled as silent, that is, no one notices the death of a server until someone tries to retrieve a document from a dead server.
 Note that a server failure results in the loss of all document copies stored on that server.